pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 Strategic architecture is the bridge between vision and execution.
 While Chapter 1 established *why* we build the Empire and *what* values guide us, this chapter defines *how* we build it strategically.

-The Legacy Codex operates across three time horizons simultaneously.
+Legacy Codex operates across three time horizons simultaneously.
 We must generate cash flow today while accumulating assets for tomorrow, all while preserving the foundation for generations to come.
 This requires a sophisticated strategic framework that balances immediate needs with long-term preservation.

 This chapter provides the strategic decision-making frameworks that guide every major choice in the Empire:
 1. **The Three-Horizon Model** (Section 2.1): How we balance immediate, medium-term, and generational goals